unibas-dmi-hpc/SPH-EXA/README.md

 * ```curlv```: Module of the curl of the velocity field

 Common compressor settings:

+Please make sure that SPH-EXA is [compiled with ADIOS2](README_adios.md) before proceeding with compressors.

 The input compressor settings should be a string separated by comma (,).
 Each token is further split into key and value using the equals sign (=) as the delimiter.